Museum of the Origins of Man

 Origin: Pescara, Italy.

-Collection Museum of the Origins of Man.
+Collection of the Museum of the Origins of Man.

-Material culture: probably Clactonian or middle Acheulean.
+Material culture: probably Clactonian or Middle Acheulean.

 clikka per ingrandire l'immagine

-Collection Museum of the Origins of Man.
+Collection of the Museum of the Origins of Man.

 clikka per ingrandire l'immagine

-Fig. 9.4) Two-faced zooanthropomorphic sculpture.
-It represents a head of hominid (A) joined through the nape to a mammal head (side B).The style is of lengthened horizontal type.
-In spite of the stylistic deformation, the head of the hominid can be interpreted like Homo erectus or a Preneanderthalian.
+The style is an elongated horizontal type.
+Despite the stylistic deformation, the head of the hominid can be interpreted as Homo erectus or a pre-Neanderthal.

 Origin: Torre in Pietra, Roma, Italy.

-Material culture or middle or recent Acheulean.
+Material culture : Acheulean or Middle or Final Clactonian.

-See: " A two-faced zooanthropomorphic lithic sculpture of the evolued Acheulean of Rome-Torre in Pietra interpreted through the typology of the sculptures" by P.Gaietto, in the Paleolithic Art Magazine, 2001, that contains also six photographies of the sculpture view from every side.
+See: A bicephalic zooanthropomorphic lithic sculpture of the evolved Acheulean from Roma-Torre in Pietra interpreted through the typology of the sculptures” by P. Gaietto, in Paleolithic Art Magazine, 2001, which also contains an analysis of this sculpture in 22 points, with six photographs of the sculpture from every side.

-Collection Museum of the Origins of Man.
+Collection of the Museum of the Origins of Man.

 clikka per ingrandire l'immagine